-- a carbon intensity target lower than benchmark and - targeting an ESG rating better than or equal to benchmark.
+targeting an ESG rating better than benchmark

-Binary exclusions are applied to exclude the particular areas of investment related to the UN Global Compact, Norges Bank Investment Management (NBIM), State Owned Enterprises (SOE), Weapons, Tobacco, Gambling, Thermal Coal, Oil & Gas and Electricity Generation.
+Binary exclusions are applied to exclude the particular areas of investment related to UN Global Compact, State Owned Enterprises (SOE), Weapons, Tobacco, Thermal Coal, Oil & Gas and Electricity Generation.
 These screening criteria apply in a binding manner and on an ongoing basis.